Leo42111/codecademy_projects/Matplotlib_Twitch_Data_Visualization/README.txt.txt

-Small Matplotlib Project - Data Visualization
+Matplotlib project - small data visualization project on data from Twitch